Saturday, June 3rd, 2017

 You can click on the buttons below from your mobile device to download the app or simply search for "Bonfyre" in your device's app store.
 Once you're logged in you can click on the "Account" icon and then "Help" to access tips on how to use the app.

 When creating a Bonfyre account, please use the same email address that you provided when registering for the race.
 In the days leading up to the race you will notice 2 race groups have been added to your account(1 for all teams, and 1 for only racers on your team).
 Once they have appeared in your account you can join them and begin using them.

 What To Expect

 The pre-race festivities kick off at 11am at the Canton Waterfront Park located at 3001 Boston Street.
-Come and enjoy some live music, great food, and hang with other fun teams before the race starts at 12pm.
+Come hang with other fun teams before the race starts at 12pm.